-On July 29th, 1890 van Gogh returned to the inn where he lived, after nightfall, probably around 9 pm, holding his stomach.
-When he show up, the family owning the inn was worried about his condition and asked if everything was fine.
+On July 29th, 1890 Van Gogh returned to the inn where he lived, probably around 9 pm, holding his stomach.
+When he showed up, the family owning the inn was worried about his condition and asked if everything was fine.
 Van Gogh started to answer with difficulty, “No, but I have…” as he climbed the stairs up to his room.
-When the owner asked whether he was ill, van Gogh showed him a wound near his heart explaining: “I tried to kill myself.”
-During the night, van Gogh admitted he had set out for the wheat field where he had recently been painting.
-During the afternoon he had shot himself with a revolver and passed out.
-Revived by the coolness of the evening, he had tried in vain to find the revolver to complete the act.
+When the owner asked whether he was ill, Van Gogh showed him a wound near his heart explaining: “I tried to kill myself.”
+During the night, Van Gogh admitted he had set out for the wheat field where he had recently been painting.
+Earlier that afternoon he shot himself with a revolver and passed out.
+Revived by the coolness of the evening, he tried in vain to find the revolver to complete the act.
 He then returned to the inn.
-After two days he died.
+Two days later he died.

 René cozied up to the lonely painter at his café conversations about art.
 He paid for another round of drinks.
 Afterward, René would mock the strange Dutchman to amuse his merry band of mischief-minded summer boys.

-René later became a respected French banker and businessman, distinguished himself as a marksman and hunter, and retired as a country gentleman.
-Not surprisingly, René denied having had any role in Van Gogh’s shooting, other than providing the dodgy gun. (“It worked when it wanted,” René joked.
-It was just “fate” that it wanted to the day it shot Van Gogh.)
-He said he had already left Auvers when the incident happened which was oddly rushing off in the middle of the season.
+René later became a respected member of French society.
+He was a banker and businessman, eventually retiring peacefully in the countryside.
+To no surprise, he denied having any role in Van Gogh’s death.
+He only confessed to providing the dodgy gun.
+He later joked that: “It worked when it wanted.”
+According to him, it was just “fate” that it worked the day it shot Van Gogh.
+He also said he had already left Auvers when the incident happened, which is unusual, as it was the middle of the season.